Best Submersible Sump Pumps (Buying Guide + Specs)

 The Liberty 257 packs the best set of features when it comes to pumps for homes with an average amount of flooding.
 Everything about it — from the energy-saving motor, quiet operation, and leak-resistant body — speaks of its quality.
 It’s a pump that does almost everything right.

 The only weakness is the short switch range that makes the pump start and stop more often.
 This can be a real problem for most pumps.
 But Liberty made adjustments by using better bearings, a more efficient motor, and a cast iron housing to keep the motor cool.
 Giving the pump a couple more years compared to your average pump.
-Now if you combine that with its great build quality and affordable price, you have one pump you won’t regret.
+Now if you combine that with its great build quality and affordable price, you have a strong all-around option for many residential sump pits.
 It’s easily the best pump for most homes.

 The best for light flooding

 When you have a light amount of water coming into the basement, you don’t need a powerful pump.
 What you need instead is a pump that saves you money now and in the long run without putting your basement at risk.
-This Superior submersible pump is a heavy duty submersible sump pump that’s both affordable and efficient.
+The Superior 92341 is a durable 1/3 HP submersible sump pump that stays affordable while covering light-flooding needs.
 It’s best for people with basements that have a small amount of water coming in.

 The best for heavy flooding